AD11011/AI/README.md

 # oUR-voices-will-be-heard
+-

-# What to do when you encounter racism in any form
+# What to do when you encounter discrimination in any form

-# Why do you need to do it
+# Why you should report the incident

-For you
+For youself
 ---

-for the whole community
+For the whole community
 ---

-University Definitions of Misconduct
+It violates laws, university policies and values
 ---
 - According to Title IX

-# Who are our allies
+# Our allies
 All the organizations supporting us listed alphabetically
 - Asian American Student Association
 - Black Student Alliance